Svehla/my-custom-macos-setup/keyboard/readme.md

       ]
     },
     {
-      "description": "control + shift + L/R arrows -> seleft from/to the start/end of line (svehlify custom)",
+      "description": "control + shift + L/R arrows -> select from/to the start/end of line (custom svehlify)",
       "manipulators": [{
           "from": {
             "key_code": "right_arrow",